-Join Randi Derakhshani for an in-depth discussion in this video Using the TurboSmooth modifier, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Using the TurboSmooth modifier, part of Learning 3ds Max.

 In this video we'll be creating the bell of an old fashioned alarm clock using a …cylinder with an Edit Poly Modifier and a Mesh Smooth Modifier. …This will help us get the feel of the modifier work flow in edit poly modeling. …Let's start in the Create panel by creating a cylinder of any size. …Move to your Modify panel and in the parameters change the radius to four, the …height to two, the height segments to one.…